PEESEgroup/SCAN/README.md

     source deactivate

+## Models
+We provide the model files in `model` and  `sampling` directories.
+* `sampling`: the original multi-feature network (MFNet) is provided, which is one of the baseline model.
+Additionally, three strategies (over-sampling, under-sampling, hybrid-sampling) with various hyper-parameters were adopted for training baseline models.
+To run these models:

+        python over_sampling_train.py
+        python under_sampling_train.py
+        python over_under_sampling_train.py

+* `model`: MFNet with dynamic routing strategy was implemented for predicting the conductivity, to run the model: python train.py

 ## Tools
 We provide the practical tools in `utils` directory for calculating the ionic conductivity, constructing simulation box, and calculating molecular properties.